 Sponsored by the Stocklmeir PTA

-The PTA is proud to continue its support of arts and music for the 2018-2019 school year.
-Through a collaborative effort among administration, teachers, parents and the community.
-The Community School of Music and Arts (CSMA) will once again provide music for K-3 and art for K-5 during the regular school day.
+The PTA is proud to continue its support of arts and music for the 2019-2020 school year.
+Through a collaborative effort among administration, teachers, parents and the community, the Community School of Music and Arts (CSMA) will once again provide music for K-3 and art for K-5 during the regular school day.
 (Music for 4th and 5th grade students is provided through the Cupertino Union School District.)
 Your PTA donations in combination with the Cupertino Educational Endowment Foundation (CEEF) directly fund these programs 100%.